The Best Way To Fasten Jet Ski To Trailer…

 Another potential downside is getting the ratchet mechanisms wet.
 Over time, this could lead to rust and seizure.
 Same goes, I guess if the trailer is used on many dusty roads where grit and sand could jam it up.
 I’m trying to avoid either complication with generous sprays of WD40.
 But only time will tell if this is the best way to keep the ratchets operating properly.

 Finally, although I haven’t encountered this problem yet with the Rear Retractable Ratchet Straps, I have occasionally had trouble getting other ratchets to release after being tight while transporting my PWCs.
-I finally figured out that sometimes, the watercraft might have shifted forward slightly.
+I finally figured out that sometimes, the jet skis might have shifted forward slightly.
 This put more strain on the ratchet mechanism than was present when I originally closed the lever.
 I resolved this by either shifting the unit a bit or having someone sit on its end to lower it fractionally.
 It’s also less likely to happen if I snug up the front end to the trailer prior to fastening the back.

 Verdict On Rear Retractable Ratchet Straps